onder17/car-maintenance-reservation-system/README.md

-# 🚗 Araç Bakım Rezervasyon Sistemi
+# 🚗 Vehicle Maintenance Reservation System

-Bu proje **Java Spring Boot Framework** kullanılarak geliştirilmiştir.
+This project is developed using the **Java Spring Boot Framework**.
-Kullanıcılar veya firmalar, bakım/tamir yapılacak araçların rezervasyon kayıtlarını kolayca yönetebilir.
+It allows users or companies to easily manage reservation records for vehicle maintenance and repair.

 ---

-## 📌 Özellikler
+## 📌 Features
-- Araç bilgileri **`Car.java`** sınıfı üzerinden tutulur.
+- Vehicle details are stored in the **`Car.java`** class.
-- Bir araç için **birden fazla rezervasyon zamanı** kaydedilebilir.
+- Multiple reservation times can be recorded for a single vehicle.
-- **PostgreSQL** veritabanı kullanılmıştır.
+- **PostgreSQL** is used as the database.
-- Temel **CRUD (Create, Read, Update, Delete)** işlemleri desteklenmektedir.
+- Supports basic **CRUD (Create, Read, Update, Delete)** operations.

 ---

-## 🛠️ Kullanılan Teknolojiler
+## 🛠️ Tech Stack
 - **Java 17+**
 - **Spring Boot**
 - **PostgreSQL**